-OKRs stands for Objectives and Key Results and was initially invented in the 1970s by the leaders of Intel and Oracle by combining traditional management and goal-setting approaches such as MBOs (Management by Objectives) and SMART Objectives.
+OKRs stand for Objectives and Key Results and were initially invented in the 1970s by executives in Intel and Oracle by combining traditional management and goal-setting approaches such as MBOs (Management by Objectives) and SMART Objectives.
 OKRs gained its popularity after it was introduced to Google by investor John Doerr and is used at Google until today.

 Read more: What Is Performance Management?

 What is an OKR?

 Objectives and Key Results is a management framework used to set an organisation’s objectives and describe the key results that are used to measure the progress towards those objectives.
 In other words, OKR is a collaborative and agile approach that support setting corporate goals, creating focus, alignment, accountability, and acceleration.